nesterone/sf-eng-init-bazzika/00-bootcamp/00-intro/intro.md

 After some analise, you understand that pain text isn't your choose because it's too featureless and `HTML` is too verbose, so you decided to use `markdown` syntax.
 Write that article with as much markdown features as possible.

+> Write an article as description to the issue
 > Don't use markdown features blindly, use them where they make sense

 **[⬆ back to top](#intro)**